trungtrinh44/DAMP/data/ImageNet/README.md

 TODO: add instructions to prepare the corrupted test sets of ImageNet.

+# Preparing the corrupted test sets of ImageNet

-# Preparing the ImageNet-A dataset
+## Preparing the ImageNet-A dataset

 Inside the folder `data/ImageNet`, run the following command to download and extract the tarfile:
 ```bash